The Philosopher’s Walk

 - Location: 30 Yoshidakaguraokacho, Sakyo, Kyoto, 606-8311, Japan

 Kyoto Botanical Garden, in the north of the city, was created in 1924 next to the Kamo River.
 It was abandoned in 1946 and revived again in 1961 to become a major botanical garden with a conservatory.
 The garden now contains in excess of 120,000 plants spanning 12,000 species organised into specific gardens for bamboo, cherry trees, hydrangeas, bonsai, camellias, Japanese irises and native plants, lotus and an immaculate European style garden.
 The conservatory is built with cast iron frames and plate glass to resemble Kinkaku-ji and houses more than 25,000 varieties from 4,500 species.

 - Opening Hours: Daily from 9am to 4pm

 - Location: Shimogamo Hangicho, Sakyo, Kyoto, 606-0823, Japan

 - Tel: +81 (0)75 701 0141

 Kyoto Museum of Traditional Crafts

-Out of town visitors will definitely appreciate a visit to Kyoto Museum of Traditional crafts.
-The permanent exhibition (with explanation in English too) features traditional handicrafts such as kimonos, Japanese dolls, paper fans, umbrellas, boxwood combs, lacquer ware, Buddhist warship set and porcelain.
-This excellent museum also has good information about the country’s traditional industries.
-Before leaving don’t forget to check out the crafts shop where you can get many interesting and beautifully designed souvenirs.
+The Kyoto Museum of Traditional crafts features traditional handicrafts such as kimonos, Japanese dolls, paper fans, umbrellas, boxwood combs, lacquer ware, Buddhist warship set and porcelain.
+This excellent museum also has detailed information about Japan's traditional industries.
+Explanations are in Japanese and English.
+Before leaving, don’t forget to check out the crafts shop where you can pick up many interesting and beautifully designed souvenirs.

 - Tel: +81 (0)75 762 2670